-The educational objectives of the Engineering Management Technology program are:
+The educational objectives of the Engineering Design Technology program are:

-- Plan, design, analyze, implement, and improve cost-effective manufacturing/service systems.
+- Plan, design, analyze, implement, and improve cost-effective products and manufacturing/service systems.

 - Communicate effectively in verbal, written, and graphic forms.

-Candidates for the Bachelor of Science must satisfy the following requirements in addition to those required by Western Michigan University:
+Candidates for the Bachelor of Science degree must satisfy the following requirements in addition to University requirements stated elsewhere in this bulletin:

-- A grade point average of 2.0 or better must be earned in courses presented for graduation with EDMM, IEE, ECE, and MSE prefixes.
+- A grade point average of 2.0 or better must be earned in courses presented for graduation with ECE, MSE, IEE and EDMM prefixes.